syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 ### Taskbar editing tooltip

-The taskbar editing tooltip can be customized using the `TooltipSettings.Editing` property.
+The taskbar editing tooltip can be customized using the `GanttTooltipSettings.Editing` property.
 The following code example shows how to customize the taskbar editing tooltip in Gantt Chart.

 ```csharp
 @using Syncfusion.Blazor.Gantt